-- By default the app allows to download and stream episodes over WiFi only.
+- By default, the app allows to download and stream episodes over WiFi only.
 If you want to do so over a 3G or 4G connection please go into Settings/Network and then disable the 'Wifi only' restriction

 - If you want, downloaded episodes can be automatically added to the playlist.
 To do so, enable Settings/PlayList/Automatic PlayList.

-- If you want to limit the number of downloaded episodes to keep per podcast, you can enable automatic cleanup settings that can remove older episodes or keep a limited number of episodes (Settings/Automatic Cleanup).
-If you're afraid these features will delete too many episodes, you can enable the trash that will store content deleted automatically for a short period of time.
+- If you want to limit the number of downloaded episodes to keep per podcast, you can enable the automatic cleanup settings that can remove older episodes or keep a limited number of episodes (Settings/Automatic Cleanup).
+If you're afraid these features will delete too many episodes, you can enable the 'Recycle Bin' that will store content deleted automatically for a short period of time.
 During that time, you will be able to restore those episodes.
 Once the period is over they will be deleted.

-FYI most of those settings can be tuned per podcast.
+FYI most of those settings can be customized per podcast.
 To do so, long press on a podcast in the app main screen and select Custom Settings.
 You can then override the default app settings for the selected podcast.

 Setting up the app might take some time, but once you're done, if like me you enabled every automatic behavior, the app will manage almost everything on its own.
 Every morning my feeds are updated before I wake up.
 New episodes are automatically downloaded and added to the PlayList.
 So I just have to take my phone, open the Playlist, sort the episodes depending on my mood and press play.
 The episodes will be played, then once finished they will be deleted and the player will start playing the next one.